jkschoelz/Resume-Template/README.md

-# Resume-Template
+# resume

-Latex Resume Template
+Collection of resumes in different formats.